For Hearing Instrument Dispensing Applicants

 HIP licensees in the Provisional class:

-• May hold their Provisional licensure for up to two years, during which they may attempt the entry-to-practice examinations up to three times.
+- May hold their Provisional status for up to one year, during which they may attempt the entry-to-practice examinations up to two times.

-• Must practise under the supervision of a HIP holding Full licensure.
-For details on the level of supervision required during and after completion of their practicum, see the RHIP Practicum Requirements (Conditional Registrants) (PDF) and the Conditional Registration Requirements (PDF) policies.
+- Must practise under the supervision of a HIP who holds a Full licence and has been approved by CHCPBC.
+For details on the level of supervision required during and after completion of their practicum, see Schedule 7 of the CHCPBC Bylaws.

 Important: Effective December 15, 2022, the College no longer accepts applications for HIP Intern status.
 An applicant seeking to become a HIP in BC must first apply for and be granted Provisional licensure.
 HIP Intern applications received prior to December 15, 2022, will not be required to convert to HIP (Provisional) licensure.
 Current HIP Interns may complete their HIP licensing requirements (supervised practicum, written and practical examinations) as HIP Interns.